Are you looking to generate more organic traffic and improve your conversions?

-And now it all comes back to SEO again: Whether that searcher becomes your actual customer or not depends on how positive and encouraging your branded SERPs look.
+And now it all comes back to digital marketing search engine optimization( SEO) again: Whether that searcher becomes your actual customer or not depends on how positive and encouraging your branded SERPs look.

-Your branded search is your biggest asset, and there’s no 100% over that asset.
+Your branded keyword search is your biggest asset, and there’s no 100% over that asset.

 Now that we know how crucial branded search is, let’s prioritize:

-What happens when anyone searches Google for your brand name?
+What happens when anyone searches Google for your brand’s name?
 What do they see?

-As a result, no brand-driven search result page is identical to a different brand’s search result page.
+As a result, no brand-driven search engine results page is identical to a different brand’s search result page.

 So, your first step is searching for your name (but I am sure you’ve done it already).